adaa-polsl/RuleKit/README.md

 surv <- data.frame(matrix(unlist(data), nrow=length(data), byrow=T))
 colnames(surv) <- names
 ```
-Survival function estimates of the entire dataset as well as those corresponding to particular rules are then plotted.
+Survival function estimates for the rules and for the entire dataset are then plotted (Figure 3.1).
 ```r
 library(ggplot2)
 library(reshape2)